+Licence/registration

+Professional ethics

+Professional regulation

+Protection of title

+Regulated profession

+Regulatory authority

-Licence/registration Professional ethics Protection of title Regulated profession Regulation authority Standards of practice
+Standards of practice

 Approval, review and related policy information Date adopted: Approved at the 17th General Meeting of WCPT in June 2011.
 Replaced the Position Statement: regulation and reciprocity, approved at the 14th General Meeting of WCPT May 1999 which was revised and re-approved at the 16th General Meeting of WCPT June 2007.
 Standalone policy statement on reciprocity developed 2011.
 Revised and re-approved at the 18th General Meeting of WCPT May 2015.
 Revised and re-approved at the 19th General Meeting of WCPT May 2019.
-Date for review: 2023 Related WCPT policies: WCPT ethical principles WCPT policy statements: Protection of title Education Reciprocity - mutual recognition Standards of physical therapist practice Diversity and inclusion WCPT guidelines: Guideline for standards of physical therapy practice Guideline for physical therapist professional entry level education Guideline for the development of a system of legislation/regulation/recognition of physical therapists
+Revised and re-approved at the 20 th General Meeting of WCPT May 2023.
+Date for review: 2027 Related World World Physiotherapy policy statements Physiotherapy policies: Protection of title Education Reciprocity - mutual professional recognition Standards of physiotherapy practice Diversity and inclusion World Physiotherapy guidelines: Guideline for standards of physiotherapist practice Guideline for the development of a system of legislation/regulation/recognition of physiotherapists